-We already established that stainless steel is sometimes used in the place of platinum to offer a more inexpensive product, but what exactly does that mean?
+We already established that stainless steel is sometimes used as a replacement for titanium to offer a more inexpensive product, but what exactly does that mean?
 They offer the shiny, silver color of finished steel but unfortunately, only come in the one color.
 In other words, if you are looking for a watch that you can get in several colors for the sake of being fashionable, stainless steel may not be for you.
 Titanium, on the other hand, is a much darker, duller metal that is usually given a brushed or high polish finish to make it look a little less dull.

 Durability Of Both Metals

 Titanium is a very hard metal, but it isn’t exactly what most people would consider durable.
 It isn’t scratch proof, which is unfortunate for a piece that you would be wearing frequently to be easily marred in this way.
-Once it’s is damaged, it is also hard to refinish or polish, so if it gets scratched, it’s virtually stuck that way.
+Once it’s damaged, it’s also hard to refinish or polish, so if it gets scratched, it’s virtually stuck that way.

 Comfort On The Wrist

-Stainless steel gives you a heavy wear with all the physical attributes that we have been over already.
+Stainless steel gives you a heavy wear with all the physical attributes that we have discussed already.
 Titanium offers a lighter wear.
 The weight of your watch, though, is ultimately up to the wearer, since the only thing it effects is how it feels on your wrist.
-It is important to note that stainless steel can have traces of nickel in it while titanium doesn’t, so if you have an allergy to nickel, you should probably consider a titanium watch.
+It’s important to note that stainless steel can have traces of nickel in it while titanium doesn’t, so if you have an allergy to nickel, you should probably consider a titanium watch.